da2x/EdgeDeflector/README.md

 ## It isn’t working!

-Please reinstall and follow the insutrctions on the page that opens after the installer has finished.
+Please reinstall and [follow the insutrctions](https://www.daniel.priv.no/tools/edgedeflector/post-install.html) shown after the installer has finished.

 ## Will searches inside Cortana still use Bing?